EVEolve/contributing/CONTRIBUTING.md

 * It is highly recommended that substantial changes be discussed in an issue ticket before programming begins.
 This is also a good time to provide conceptual designs where applicable.
+* Organization members should assign issue tickets to themselves when starting work on an issue.
+(Non-members will not have this option).
 * Follow the language style guides associated with the organization and its projects.
 If there is a case where a guideline is unclear or does not exist, first try to follow the implicit code style of the project, then the